The Bankrate promise

 - USDA loan (3 years) – Available in largely rural areas, USDA loans have a waiting period of three years to qualify if you have a foreclosure in your credit history, Crawford says.

-- Non-qualified mortgage – With a non-qualified mortgage (non-QM), or a loan that doesn’t meet government standards, you could possibly get another loan right after your foreclosure, Crawford says.
-Note that Non-QM loans have more expensive fees, higher interest rates and also different qualifications than qualified mortgages (QM).
+- Non-qualified mortgage (0 years) – With a non-qualified mortgage (non-QM), or a loan that doesn’t meet government standards, you could possibly get another loan right after your foreclosure, Crawford says.
+Note that non-QM loans have more expensive fees, higher interest rates and also different eligibility criteria than qualified mortgages (QM).

 How to get a mortgage after foreclosure

 Despite the foreclosure, you can own a home again with patience and strong financial habits.
-Before you attempt to buy, do the following:
+Before you attempt to make the purchase, though, do the following:

 1. Check your credit report

 Get a free copy of your credit report from AnnualCreditReport.com, and look for any delinquent accounts that were sent to a collection agency.

 2. Focus on improving your credit score